Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/api-specification/design-api-intro.md

 }
 ```

-### POST /user/login
+### GET /user/login/{username}/{password}
-Description: Send a request with user's username and password to database to authenticate user.
+Description: Checks user's entered username and password with information in database to authenticate user.

 Parameters for login are queries:
 - {username}: String